 The Alcazaba was built by the Hammudid

-dynasty in the 11th century.
+dynasty.
 It is the best preserved fortress palace in Spain and on a par with the Krak Des Chevaliers in Syria.
-The entrance is on Calle Alcazabilla next to the Roman
+The entrance is on Calle Alcazabilla next to the Roman amphitheatre.
+The fortress

 built on a Roman garrison, a lot of the stonework used in the construction of the Alcazaba came from the garrison.
 There is another entrance if you can find it on Calle Guillen Sotelo.
 Its marked